marlonrichert/zsh-snap/README.md

 ### Automatic cache invalidation
-Znap automatically regenerates your [comp dump file](http://zsh.sourceforge.net/Doc/Release/Completion-System.html#Use-of-compinit) whenever you install or update a plugin or change your `.zshrc` file.
+Znap automatically regenerates your [comp dump file](http://zsh.sourceforge.net/Doc/Release/Completion-System.html#Use-of-compinit) whenever you install or update a repo or change your `.zshrc` file.

 Znap also automatically regenerates its internal cache for each command when…
 * …a cache file is older than the Git index of its associated repo.